DevSecOpsSamples/ecs-fargate-cdk/README.md

 ## Overview

-In this sample project, we will learn major features of ECS Fargate and Fargate Spot.
+In this sample project, we will learn major features of ECS Fargate/Fargate Spot and deployment with AWS Code Pipeline.

 ![Architecture](./screenshots/fargate-architecture.png?raw=true)